amyjko/foundations-of-information/chapters/peril.md

 * _[A Conspiracy Theory Proved Wrong, The Daily, The New York Times|https://www.nytimes.com/2021/01/29/podcasts/the-daily/qanon-conspiracy-theory-trump.html]_.
 Discusses the history of the QAnon conspiracy and its aftermath after its predictions did not come true.

 * _[No Silver Bullets, On the Media, WNCY Studios|https://www.wnycstudios.org/podcasts/otm/episodes/on-the-media-no-silver-bullets]_.
 Discusses how information and propaganda has led to far-right extremism, and how information is also used to deradicalize.

+* _[Facebook's CTO on Misinformation, In Machines We Trust|https://www.technologyreview.com/2020/11/18/1012064/emtech-stage-facebooks-cto-on-misinformation/]_.
+Facebook's CTO describes Facebook's struggling efforts to detect misinformation and prevent harm.